SyntaxJunkie/qrypt0r/README.md

 # qrypt0r
-A simple library with two exports that allow for the encryption and decryption of data used in the game Dead by Daylight.
+A simple library with two exports (readData and writeData) that allow for the encryption and decryption of data used in the game Dead by Daylight.

 ## Dependencies
 * CryptoPP